hxhcreate/hxhcreate/README.md

 ## About me 👋

-- 🔭 I’m currently working on NLP ContentGeneration
+- 🔭 I’m currently learning and working on LLMs Safety
 <!-- - once intershiped in Company[CityDNA Tech](https://www.citydnatech.com/)  -->
 <!-- - 🌱 I’m currently learning ****
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any research topics related to LLMs and Agents
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ... -->
+- 💬 Ask me about anything [here](https://github.com/hxhcreate/hxhcreate/issues)
-- 📫 How to reach me: **hxh_create@outlook.com**
+- 📫 Reach me by email: **hxh_create@outlook.com**
 <!-- - 😄 Pronouns: ... -->
 - ⚡ Fun fact: hhhh